Dominican School of Philosophy and Theology

-The Dominican School of Philosophy and Theology (DSPT) is a Catholic graduate school in Berkeley, California.
-It is a member of the interfaith Graduate Theological Union (GTU) and an affiliate of the University of California Berkeley.
+The Dominican School of Philosophy and Theology (DSPT) is a Catholic graduate school in Berkeley, California, United States.
+It is a member of the interfaith Graduate Theological Union (GTU) and an affiliate of the University of California Berkeley (UCB).
 DSPT is sponsored by the Dominican Order.

 DSPT offers certificate and degree programs to women and men of all religions as well as training for the Dominicans of the Western Province.
 DSPT is the only graduate level theological institution in the United States to offer a concurrent degree, two master's degrees with one thesis in philosophy and theology.